Paprikas/EvgenTestGuru/README.md

-# README
+README
 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+*Things you may want to cover:

-* Ruby version
+*Ruby version 2.7.2 Rails version 7.0.1

-* System dependencies
+*System dependencies

-* Configuration
+*Configuration

-* Database creation
+*Database creation

-* Database initialization
+*Database initialization

-* How to run the test suite
+*How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+*Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+*Deployment instructions

-* ...
+*Object real
+  1. admin
+  2. user